Pirates of the Burning Sea: Characters

 Players in Pirates of the Burning Sea can create up to six characters per server to represent themselves in the game.
-Each of them will captain their own ship and fight either for a nation of their choice or as a Pirate (see above).
-As the player moves along in the game, the character will develop by gaining ranks (The equivalent of levels in other MMOs).
+Each of them will captain their own ship and fight either for a nation of their choice or as a Pirate.
+As the player moves along in the game, the character will develop by gaining ranks (the equivalent of levels in other MMOs).
 The player can thus unlock new features, such as fighting abilities, and, most importantly, will be able to captain larger and better ships.
 The maximum rank a player can reach is 50.

 When the character is first created, the player chooses a faction to join.
 This can be any one of either Britain, France, Spain or the Pirates, known as the Brethren of the Coast.
 The Dutch are also shown throughout the game, but are not playable.
 Each of the four factions have different starting ports, and therefore access to different resources at the start of the game.

 Originally, a player was restricted to one nation per server, and this choice could only be undone by deleting all of that player's characters on that server.
 In the course of merging servers, this restriction was altered; players are still restricted to playing one nation at a time, but can change which nation they play for after each conquest cycle.

 The 2008 server merge further complicated the situation as, despite being open to all, different servers cater to different populations and have different peak activity (for example, Roberts is an 'EU' server, with high activity during its corresponding time-zone).
 Only one semi-official European server exists.

 After a player has chosen a nation, they can customize the looks of their character, selecting from a variety of costume pieces.
 The character's appearance can be changed freely in-game, and additional costume piece selections can be earned or purchased in-game.